Why Sandra Bullock May Just Be The Most Likable Person In Hollywood

 As previously reported by Inquisitr, Sandra Bullock also isn’t afraid to bring laughter to a room, even when it’s at her own expense.
 Bullock is one only a handful of celebrities to ever show up in person to accept their Razzie, an award given for some of Hollywood’s worst performances.
 Upon receiving her award, Sandra gave each member of the audience a copy of her movie All About Steve and vowed to come back the following year to return the Razzie should the critics find Bullock had been given the award by mistake.

-While Svend Peterson undoubtedly appreciated Sandra Bullock’s generous donation to help him get off the street, we all benefited from the reminder that good people really do exist–even in Hollywood.
+While Svend Peterson undoubtedly appreciated Sandra Bullock’s generous donation to help him get off the street, we all benefited from the reminder that good people really do exist — even in Hollywood.